zuozhenggh/learning-library/data-management-library/oci-di/create-workspace/create-workspace.md

 * You can add a meaningful **Description** to help other users understand more about your Data Integration Workspace (For example, "Data Integration workspace for the LiveLabs workshop")
 * Under Network Selection, leave **Enable private network** selected.
 * Select the VCN we have created in Lab 0 (OCI-VCN-WORKSHOP).
 * Select a Subnet from our VCN created in Lab 0.
-Choose the public subnet (Public Subnet-OCI-VCN-WORKSHOP).
+Choose the private subnet if it is not selected by default (Private Subnet-OCI-VCN-WORKSHOP).
 * Leave the optional fields DNS Server IP and DNS Server Zone empty.
 Click **Create**.
 ![](./images/create_workspace.png " ")